 - Eat carefully so that you do not bite off the affected area and aggravate the salivary mucocele further.

-- Maintain good oral hygiene to avoid infections.
+- Maintain good oral and dental hygiene to avoid infections.

 Are mucoceles dangerous?